telerik/ajax-docs/controls/socialshare/functionality/sending-via-e-mail.md

-Clicking the MailTo button results in the default mail agent opening a blank e-mail template with the `UrlToShare` property preset as the message body. <<Comment: Please review that my change to MailTo button did not create an error.>>The user can fully customize the mail and it will be sent from his/her account that is set up in the local software.
+Clicking the MailTo button results in the default mail agent opening a blank e-mail template with the `UrlToShare` property preset as the message body.
+The user can fully customize the mail and it will be sent from his/her account that is set up in the local e-mail client.
-<<Comment: "the local software" sounds odd to me.
-I think you mean, "set up on their local machine." or perhaps "set up use their local e-mail client.">>

 # See Also

  * [The `<smtp>` element in the web.config](http://msdn.microsoft.com/en-us/library/ms164240.aspx)